The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake: Introduction

 Moreover, the characteristics and density structure of DF wakes are influenced by the physical properties of the medium in which they develop \citep{1999ApJ...525C.297O, 2002ApJ...565..854F, 2020JCAP...01..001L, 2023JCAP...04..071V}.
 Consequently, the wake serves as an ideal laboratory for studying the microphysics of DM \citep[see][for a comparison of the wake in fuzzy DM and cold DM]{Foote_2023}.
 The density and structure of the wake are dependent on both the mass of the LMC and MW, as well as the orbit of the LMC.

 In this paper, we report the results of our program for detecting and characterizing the wake through an observational campaign combining both near-infrared and optical photometry.
-Our data allows us to provide an independent detection of the wake, as well as a detailed view of the specific density enhancement at different heliocentric distances.
+Our data allows us to provide a detection of the wake independent of data and results from previous detections, as well as a detailed view of the specific density enhancement at different heliocentric distances.
 Based on the observed density enhancements, we compare with existing simulations of the LMC-MW interaction, which allows us to place constraints on the virial mass at infall of the LMC.

 This paper is structured as follows: in Section \ref{sec:obs} we describe the observations, data reduction procedures, and photometry methodologies.
-Section \ref{sec:tracers} describes the selection criteria utilized to identify the halo tracers used, as well as the methodology utilized to derive photometric distances.
-In Section \ref{sec:results} we present our derived halo density profiles and their comparison with simulations.
-The discussion about the impact of other stellar substructures and its implications takes place in Section \ref{sec:discussion}.
+Section \ref{sec:tracers} describes the selection criteria applied to identify the halo tracers used, as well as the methodology to derive photometric distances; the details of the simulations used in this work are described in Section \ref{sec:sim}; In Section \ref{sec:results} we present our derived halo density profiles and their comparison with simulations.
+The discussion takes place in Section \ref{sec:discussion}.
 We conclude in Section \ref{sec:conclusions}.